QuocHuy3652/noshnovel-fe/README.md

 # Noshnovel - Novel Reading Application

 Welcome to Noshnovel, a web application designed for a seamless novel reading experience.
-Dive into a vast collection of novels, track your reading progress, and enjoy a user-friendly interface tailored for book lovers.
+Dive into a vast collection of novels, enjoy a user-friendly interface tailored for book lovers.

 ## Features